AndKaminer/10k-insights/README.md

 to use the models that could handle a large context length).
 Because financial documents are so verbose, this was the most important factor in my choice.

+For charting, I used Chart.js, a lightweight javascript charting library.
+I chose to use it because it has all of the features I would reasonably need, without the need to write a bunch of JavaScript.

 ### File Downloading Approach
 I used sec_downloader to download metadata for the documents, then I used the requests library to get the raw html, since I had some problems with the way sec_downloader or sec-edgar-downloader were dealing with older files.